justin-p/ansible-terraform-template/README.md

 By setting up a `host_list` variable in the `template_info.yml`-file you can define the following things:

-- How many should be deployed.
+- How many hosts should be deployed.
 - How a host should be deployed.
-- Where they should be deployed.
+- Where the host should be deployed.
+- To what ansible inventory group the host should be added.

 ##### Example 1